NVIDIA/spark-rapids/docs/spark-profiling-tool.md

 If you want to compile the jars, please refer to the instructions [here](./spark-qualification-tool.md#Optional:-Compiling-the-jars).

 ### Step 2.
 How to Run the Profiling tool
-This tool extracts the Spark distribution if necessary and parses the Spark CPU or GPU event log(s) and creates an output report.
+This tool parses the Spark CPU or GPU event log(s) and creates an output report.
+We need to extract the Spark distribution into a local directory if necessary.
+Either set `SPARK_HOME` to point to that directory or just put the path inside of the classpath `java -cp toolsJar:pathToSparkJars/*:...` when you run the Profiling tool.
 Acceptable input event log paths are files or directories containing spark events logs in the local filesystem, HDFS, S3 or mixed.
 Please note, if processing a lot of event logs use combined or compare mode.
 Both these modes may need you to increase the java heap size using `-Xmx` option.
 For instance, to specify 30 GB heap size `java -Xmx30g`.

-There are 3 modes of operation for the profiling tool:
+There are 3 modes of operation for the Profiling tool:
  1. Collection Mode:
     Collection mode is the default mode when no other options are specified it simply collects information on each application individually and outputs a file per application